 4. Start small

-Prioritize clinical escalations that are actionable, achievable and meaningful for the clinical team.
+Prioritize clinical escalations that are achievable and meaningful for the clinical team.
 A good technology solution will filter out the noise and provide proper context so clinicians can make the best decisions possible.

 5. Build on success

 Once you and your partners have proven clinical impact and demonstrated outcomes, increase the scope of the program by expanding clinical recommendations and escalation paths.